ajstarks/deck/cmd/decksh/README.md

 For lines, specify the coordinates for the beginning and end points.
 For horizonal and vertical lines specify the initial point and the length.
-Line thickness, color and opacity are optional, with defaults
+Line thickness, color and opacity are optional, with defaults.

+A "pill" shape has is a line with rounded ends.

     line    x1 y1 x2 y2 [size] [color] [opacity]
-    hline   x y length  [size] [color] [opacity] vline   x y length  [size] [color] [opacity]
+    hline   x y length  [size] [color] [opacity] vline   x y length  [size] [color] [opacity] pill    x w length  size   [color]

 Curve is a quadratic bezier: specify the beginning location, the control point, and ending location.
 For arcs, specify the location of the center point, the width and height, and the beginning and ending angles.